joaocprofile/delphi-samples/PoolThreads/readme.txt

-Exemplos de pool de thread usando Tasks e TThread
+Thread pool examples using Tasks and TThread